Mushu: Role

 When the Great Wall of China is breached by the Huns led by Shan Yu, the Emperor of China demands that one man from every household enlists in the Imperial army.
 Mulan, the only child of aging war veteran Fa Zhou, disguises herself as a man and enlists herself in the army, risking the death penalty should her gender be discovered.
-Mulan's ancestors plan to send a dragon guardian to retrieve her, and summon Mushu, a small dragon who was previously demoted for failing to protect a member of the Fa Family, to awaken him.
-Mushu accidentally destroys the dragon guardian's statue while attempting to wake him (for some reason, he would not wake up), and seizes the opportunity to accompany Mulan instead, with his own goal of redeeming himself in the eyes of the ancestors by becoming her guardian.
+Mulan's ancestors plan to send a dragon guardian to retrieve her; they summon Mushu, a small dragon who was previously demoted for failing to protect a member of the Fa Family, to awaken him.
+Mushu accidentally destroys the dragon guardian's statue while attempting to wake him, and seizes the opportunity to accompany Mulan instead, with his own goal of redeeming himself in the eyes of the ancestors by becoming her guardian.
 Although well-intentioned, his efforts sometimes create further complications for Mulan.
 Determined to have Mulan prove herself, Mushu forges a letter that results in her inexperienced squadron of new recruits traveling to the Tung Shao Pass, where they discover that the village and the rest of their army had already been massacred by the Huns.
 During a battle in which Mulan defeats most of the Huns by causing an avalanche, Mulan is injured, and her true identity is revealed to the army and Captain Li Shang.
 Shang spares her life in return for saving his moments earlier, but discharges Mulan.
 Mushu forlornly confesses his selfish intentions to Mulan, but promises that they will overcome their problems together.
 They discover that Shan Yu and his army's surviving members are on their way to the kingdom and decide to pursue them.
 Mulan successfully traps Shan Yu on the palace rooftop, and Mushu ignites a firework that kills him.
 The emperor praises Mulan as a hero and pardons her transgressions.
 Mulan decides to reject an offer to join the emperor's council and instead returns home to her father's embrace.
 Mushu is finally reinstated as a guardian by the ancestors, albeit reluctantly.